ColinNebula/colin-team-profile-generator/README.md

 # colin-team-profile-generator

 ## Description
 Team profile Generator is a small web application that allows the user to quickly generate a team profile from the command line with ease.
+It offer acess to team member title, id, emails and GitHub profiles.
 The entire application is generated using nodeJs.
 Language used is Javascript.

 # Table of Contents
 * [Installation](#installation)